quick-lint/quick-lint-js/docs/TRANSLATING.md

 ## Adding a new language (.po file)

-To add a translation for a new language, run the `tools/create-translation` script.
+To add a translation for a new language, run `tools/create-translation --locale=fr_FR` (changing the locale as appropriate).
 This script creates a file in the po directory for your language.
 See documentation for [GNU gettext msginit][] for details.

 [GNU gettext msginit]: https://www.gnu.org/software/gettext/manual/html_node/Creating.html#Creating